 A regular employee shall be granted time off with pay to attend to the funeral of a member of the immediate family.
 The immediate family shall be limited to: employee's spouse, parents, grandparents, children, grandchildren, brothers, sisters, brother-in-law, sister-in-law, father-in-law, and mother-in-law.
 Funeral leave shall consist of up to three (3) working days per occasion.
+If the deceased immediate family member is the employee's spouse, parent, father-in-law, mother-in-law, or child, the employee's funeral leave shall consist of five (5) days per occasion.
 In other cases, the CITY Administrator may approve paid funeral leave.